 No. 1: ‘Gee’ – Girls’ Generation

-‘Gee’ helped spark the very start of the Korean Wave in 2009, the music video being the first by a girl group to reach 100 million views.
+‘Gee’ helped spark the very start of the Hallyu Wave in 2009, the music video being the first by a girl group to reach 100 million views.
 The song and it’s Japanese counterpart did incredibly well on the charts, going on to win many end-of-year awards in South Korea.
 ‘Gee’s legacy continues on today, making it fundamental listening for any K-pop fan.

 Get K-pop Tickets